openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 | battery             | status             | String               | Description of the battery status (*)            |

 (*) Can be UNDEF on some modules

-All these channels except setpoint, setpoint-mode and planning are read only.

 ### Valve Module